Hosting and bandwidth provided by MacAce.net.

 |Price (As Introduced):||US$229, US$299, US$399§||US$199, US$299, US$399§|

 * The 32 GB and 64 GB configurations of the iPod touch 3rd Gen have an 800 MHz processor, a graphics processor capable of supporting OpenGL ES 2.0, and 256 MB of RAM.
-The 8 GB model has a 533 MHz processor, a graphics processor capable of supporting OpenGL ES 1.1, and 128 MB of RAM.
-The 8 GB model is capable of partially supporting iOS 4 and incapable of supporting iOS 5.
+The 8 GB model released alongside the iPod touch 3rd Gen models in 2009 has a 533 MHz processor, a graphics processor capable of supporting OpenGL ES 1.1, and 128 MB of RAM.
+The 8 GB model from 2009 is capable of partially supporting iOS 4, but like the iPod touch 2nd Gen models, it is not capable of supporting iOS 5.

 † The iPod touch 2nd Gen and 3rd Gen models support an external microphone via the Apple Earphones with Remote and Mic (and some third-party products as well).
-Note that the 8 GB iPod touch 3rd Gen configuration ships with standard earbuds rather than the Apple Earphones with Remote and Mic.
+Note that the 8 GB iPod touch released alongside the iPod touch 3rd Gen models shipped with standard earbuds rather than the Apple Earphones with Remote and Mic.